January 16, 2024

 Seattle days are typically mild in winter and the days are getting longer.
 Locals put on a rain jacket and get outside to exercise year-round.
 Besides the 2.8-mile walking trail at Greenlake Park across the street, some of our favorite nearby places for walking include the Burke Gilman Trail along Lake Washington, the trails in Washington Park Arboretum, and Union Bay Natural Area.
 Additional recommended in-city hiking trails are located in Ravenna Park, Carkeek Park, and Discovery Park.
 If you are willing to drive a little further, the Alki Trail along Alki Beach in West Seattle offers some stunning views of the Olympic Mountains and the city skyline.

-Pike Place Farmer’s Market is also open, without the usual crowds.
+Pike Place Farmer’s Market is also open during winter, without the usual crowds.
 Purchase fresh fish, produce, flowers, and locally made art directly from the farmers and artists.
-Locally owned Market restaurants are offering indoor and outdoor dining and takeout in a festive atmosphere.
+Locally owned Market restaurants are offer indoor and outdoor dining and takeout in a festive atmosphere.
 From the Market, you can walk down to the Seattle waterfront to Pier 57 to ride the Seattle Great Wheel in your own, private gondola.

 Tasting at Local Breweries & Wineries

 Fremont Brewery’s Urban Beer Garden is one of the most popular breweries and a favorite of ours.
 They don’t serve food, but you may have it delivered from local restaurants.
-Some of our other local, recommended breweries with tasting rooms include Georgetown, Peddler’s, Hales, and Maritime.
+Enjoy gathering for some of Seattle's best beer served at long tables both inside and outside on their generous patio.

 Play in Snow in the Cascade Mountains

 Get cozy!
-Many guests enjoy staying “in the Inn” and enjoying our on-site amenities including our extensive movie collection, in-room gas fireplace, jetted tub, lake views, cooked-to-order breakfast delivered to the room, and complimentary wine and homemade cookies and snacks.
+Many guests enjoy staying “in the Inn” and enjoying our on-site amenities including our cooked-to order breakfast, extensive movie collection, in-room gas fireplace, jetted tub, lake views, and complimentary wine and homemade cookies and snacks.
 Optional add-on's include a fruit and cheese plate or our popular Welcome to Seattle Package.